 Product Backlog refinement: the recurring activity in a Sprint through which the Product Owner and the Development Team add granularity to future Product Backlog.

 Product Owner: the person accountable for optimizing the value a product delivers, primarily by managing and expressing all product expectations and ideas in a Product Backlog.
 The single representative of all stakeholders.

-Scrum (n): a simple framework for complex product delivery (1); a simple framework for complex problem management (2).
+Scrum (n): a simple framework for complex product delivery (1); a simple framework for addressing complex challenges (2).

 Scrum Master: the person accountable for fostering an environment of Scrum by guiding, coaching, teaching and facilitating one or more Scrum Teams and their environment in understanding and employing Scrum.

 Scrum Team: the combined accountabilities of Product Owner, Development Team and Scrum Master.

 Scrum Values: a set of 5 fundamental values and qualities underpinning the Scrum framework; commitment, focus, openness, respect and courage.